 Amelior, our lead pipeline candidate, is an intravenous formulation of ibuprofen currently in Phase III clinical trials.
-We expect to complete clinical development by early 2008 and are preparing to submit our new drug application, or NDA, to the FDA for review.
-There currently are no injectable products approved for sale in the U.S. for the treatment of both pain and fever.
-If we complete clinical development and receive FDA approval for Amelior on our current projected timeline, we believe Amelior would be the first injectable product available for the treatment of both pain and fever.
-If approved, we plan to market Amelior in the U.S. through our hospital sales force and internationally through alliances with marketing partners.
+We expect to complete our clinical program to support regulatory approval of the product in early 2008 and are preparing to submit our new drug application, or NDA, to the FDA for review.
+There currently are no injectable products approved for sale in the United States for the treatment of both pain and fever.
+If we complete clinical development of and receive FDA approval for Amelior on our current projected timeline, we believe Amelior would be the first injectable product available for the treatment of both pain and fever.
+If approved, we plan to market Amelior in the United States through our hospital sales force and internationally through alliances with marketing partners.
 We believe Amelior currently represents our most significant product opportunity.

 Injectable analgesics, or pain relievers, currently available in the U.S. include opioids, such as morphine and meperdine, and ketorolac, a non-steroidal anti-inflammatory drug, or NSAID.
-According to IMS Health Inc., or IMS Health, opioids accounted for over 91% of injectable analgesic market volume in 2006 with approximately 447 million units sold.
+According to IMS Health. nopioids accounted for over 91% of injectable analgesic market volume in 2006 with approximately 447 million units sold.
 Opioids are, however, known to cause undesirable side effects, including nausea, vomiting and cognitive impairment.
-Ketorolac is the only non-opioid injectable analgesic approved for sale in the U.S. Ketorolac is known to cause unwanted side effects, yet despite strong safety warnings from the FDA, its use in the U.S. has grown from approximately 38.0 million units sold in 2003 (7% of the market) to approximately 43.0 million units sold in 2006 (9% of the market) according to IMS Health.
+Ketorolac, the only non-opioid injectable analgesic approved for sale in the United States, is also known to cause unwanted side effects, including an increased risk of bleeding.
+Despite strong safety warnings from the FDA, use of ketorolac in the United States has grown from approximately 38.0 million units sold in 2003 (7% of the market) to approximately 43.0 million units sold in 2006 (9% of the market) according to IMS Health.
 Based on the results of our clinical studies to date, we believe Amelior represents a potentially safer alternative therapy to ketorolac.
-There is currently no approved injectable treatment for fever in the U.S. Acetadote is an intravenous formulation of N-acetylcysteine, or NAC, indicated for the treatment of acetaminophen poisoning.
+There is currently no approved injectable treatment for fever in the U.S.

+Acetadote is an intravenous formulation of N-acetylcysteine, or NAC, indicated for the treatment of acetaminophen poisoning.
 According to the American Association of Poison Control Centers' Toxic Exposure Surveillance System, acetaminophen was the leading cause of poisonings presenting to emergency departments in the U.S., with approximately 77,000 cases treated in 2005.
 In January 2004, Acetadote received FDA approval as an orphan drug, a designation which provides for seven years of marketing exclusivity from date of approval.
 Since its launch in June 2004, we have consistently grown product sales for Acetadote.
 According to Wolters Kluwer Health SourceTM Pharmaceutical Audit Suite, or Wolters Kluwer, Acetadote sales to hospitals grew 43% from 2005 to 2006.
 Total sales to hospitals in 2006 were \$12.8 million.
 We believe that we can continue to expand market share, and that our Acetadote sales and marketing platform should help facilitate the commercial launch of Amelior.

 Kristalose, a prescription laxative product, is a crystalline form of lactulose designed to enhance patient acceptance and compliance.
-Based on data from IMS Health, the market for prescription laxatives in the U.S. grew from approximately \$206 million in 2003 to \$389 million in 2006, driven largely by new product introductions and increased promotional activity by our competitors.
+Based on data from IMS Health, the market for prescription laxatives in the U.S. grew from approximately \$206 million in 2003 to \$389 million in 2006, driven largely by new product introductions and increased promotional activity by orcupetitors.
 Wholesaler sales of Kristalose to pharmacies were \$10.5 million in 2006.
-We acquired exclusive U.S. commercialization rights to Kristalose during that year, assembled a new dedicated field sales force and re-launched the product in October 2006 under the Cumberland brand.
+We acquired exclusive U.S. commercialization rights to Kristalose during that year, assembled a new dedicated field sales force and re-launched the product in September 2006 under the Cumberland brand.
 We believe that Kristalose has competitive advantages over competing prescription laxatives, such as fewer potential side effects and contraindications, as well as lower cost, and that the potential for growth of this product is significant.